 Patio Roof Ideas That Actually Work in the Okanagan

-If you want a patio roof that works 12 months a year, insulated aluminum panels are the gold standard.
-We install these more than anything else, and there’s a reason: they keep the heat out in July and the cold out in January.
+If you want a patio roof that works 12 months a year, solid aluminum panels are the gold standard.
+We install these more than anything else, and there’s a reason: deep shade all summer, and rain and snow shrugged off all winter.

-- Rain and snow protection — engineered for BC snow loads (we size for your specific area)
+- Rain and snow protection — over-built for BC winters (we size the structure for your location)

 - No maintenance — aluminum doesn’t rot, warp, or need repainting